lankaapura/lankapura.net/_posts/2018-01-29-JavaScript-Copy-To-Clipboard.md

 ---

 <link rel="stylesheet" href="//cdnjs.cloudflare.com/ajax/libs/font-awesome/4.1.0/css/font-awesome.min.css">
 Ever wanted to copy something to the clipboard programmatically using javascript?
-Here's how do it for few different use cases.
+Here’s how to do it for few different use cases.

 ## Simple Use Cases

-We can use following simple function to copy any variable to clip board.
+We can use following simple function to copy any variable to clipboard.

 ```javascript
   function CopyToClipBoardHandler(value) {